logo

 The Gilmans appeared in the 1880 census in the 5th Ward of Des Moines, Polk County, Iowa.
 The household consisted of C. H. Gillman age 43, Lethe A. age 29, Walter age 13, Jessie M. age five, and Alice age three.

-Leathy was left a widow for the third time on July 22, 1893 when Henry died.
+Leathy was left a widow again on July 22, 1893 when Henry died.
 She (Lethe Gilman) appeared in the 1900 census in Des Moines, Iowa with her daughter Jessie Stringfield and her seventeen year old son, Harry M. Gilman.
 They had three roomers.
 At the time of her mother's death in 1911 she was living in Somerset, Iowa.

 She died at age 63 on September 12, 1914 in Summerset, Warren County, Iowa.
 She is buried in Palmyra Cemetery, Warren County, Iowa with her third husband Henry.
 The inscription on her tombstone reads "Leatha Ann Taylor, Wife of C.H. (sic) Gilman, Jan.
 22, 1851, Sep.
 12. 1914."